Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Introduction

 The first admissible values are $d=14, 26, 38, 42, 62, 74, 78, 86$.
-Our main applications of the new methods developed here will be: the proof in Theorem \ref{C42_Flop} of the rationality of every cubic fourfold in $\mathcal C_{42}$ (the first open case of the Conjecture); the theoretical explanation of the role of (non minimal) K3 surfaces in determining the rationality for $d=14, 26, 38$ and 42.
-Let us recall that Fano showed the rationality of a general cubic fourfold in $\mathcal C_{14}$ (see \cite{Fano, BRS}) while every cubic fourfold in the irreducible divisors $\mathcal C_{26}$ and $\mathcal C_{38}$ is rational by the main results of \cite{RS1} (see also \cite{Explicit} and Section \ref{explicitflops} here).
-The proofs in \cite{RS1} were achieved by constructing surfaces $S_d\subset \p^5$, contained in a general cubic fourfold of $\mathcal C_d$ and admitting a four dimensional family of $(3e-1)$-secant curves of degree $e\geq 2$ parametrized by a rational variety, with the property that through a general point of $\p^5$ there passes a unique curve of the family.
+Our main applications of the new methods developed here will be the theoretical explanation of the role of (non minimal) K3 surfaces in determining the rationality for $d=14, 26, 38$ and 42 together with the proof of the rationality of every cubic fourfold in $\mathcal C_{42}$ (the first open case of the conjecture) via the construction of a surface of degree nine and genus two with five nodes admitting a congruence of 8--secant twisted cubics and contained in a general cubic fourfold in $\mathcal C_{42}$, see Theorem \ref{C42_Flop}.
+Let us recall that Fano showed the rationality of a general cubic fourfold in $\mathcal C_{14}$ (see \cite{Fano, BRS}), while every cubic fourfold in the irreducible divisors $\mathcal C_{26}$ and $\mathcal C_{38}$ is rational by the main results of \cite{RS1} (see also \cite{Explicit} and Section \ref{explicitflops} here).
+The proofs in \cite{RS1} were achieved by constructing surfaces $S_d\subset \p^5$, contained in a general cubic fourfold of $\mathcal C_d$ and admitting a four dimensional family of $(3e-1)$-secant curves of degree $e\geq 2$ parametrized by a rational variety with the property that through a general point of $\p^5$ there passes a unique curve of the family.
 Then the cubics through $S_d$ become rational sections of the universal family and hence are birational to the rational parameter space (see also Theorem \ref{criterion} here).

-This approach did not clarify the relation with the associated K3 surfaces and even the construction of explicit birational maps from general cubics $X\subset\p^5$ in $\mathcal C_{26}$ and in $\mathcal C_{38}$ to $\p^4$ (or to other notable rational smooth fourfolds $W$) in \cite{Explicit} apparently did not provide a birational incarnation in $\p^4$ (or in $W$) of a minimal K3 surface of genus 14, respectively of genus 20, determining the linear system of the inverse map.
+This approach did not clarify the relation with the associated K3 surfaces and even the construction of explicit birational maps from general cubics $X\subset\p^5$ in $\mathcal C_{26}$ and in $\mathcal C_{38}$ to $\p^4$ (or to other notable rational smooth fourfolds $W$) in \cite{Explicit} apparently did not provide a birational incarnation in $\p^4$ (or in $W$) of a K3 surface of genus 14, respectively of genus 20, determining the linear system of the inverse map.
 Indeed, the base loci of the linear systems of hypersurfaces of degree $3e-1$ having points of multiplicity $e$ along the corresponding $S_d$'s giving the birational maps $\mu:X\map \p^4$ are intractable reducible schemes while the base loci of the inverse maps $\mu\inv:\p^4\map X\subset\p^5$ are even worse (see \cite[Table 2]{Explicit}).